 I am proud to be one of the members of the Board of Directors of the Company since, at the meetings of the Board of Directors, there are lively discussions in a positive mood, problems are pointed out and proposals are made from a variety of perspectives, and the PDCA cycle is extremely quick.
 The Company's strength is that it can adequately respond to drastically changing business environments by making decisions quickly.
-I believe that the role of an Independent Director is to provide general and objective supervision for corporate management by Executive Officers from the perspective of improving corporate value.
+I believe that the role of an Independent Director is to provide general and objective support and supervision for corporate management by Executive Officers from the perspective of improving corporate value.
 I will strive to contribute to the management in a way that enhances the brand power of the Company.

-Vo Name Brief history, positions and assignments at the Company, and important positions of other companies concurrently held Takeo Takasu (Born on Jun.
-24, 1945) Candidate for Independent Director [Number of years in office of the Director of the Company] 2 Years Apr.
-1968 Oct.
-1993 Apr.
-1996 Jun.
-1996 Mar.
-1999 Jun.
-2005 Sep.
-2005 Apr.
-2009 Feb.
-2010 Jun.
-2011 Jun.
-2014 (Important) Joined The Sanwa Bank, Ltd. (Present The Bank of Tokyo-Mitsubishi UFJ, Ltd.) Branch Manager, Los Angeles Branch of Sanwa Bank Member, Management Planning Department of Bandai Co., Ltd. Representative Director of Bandai Holdings Corporation in U. S. President and Representative Director of Bandai Co., Ltd. Chairman and Representative Director of Bandai Co., Ltd. President and Representative Director of Bandai Namco Holdings Inc. Chairman and Representative Director of Bandai Namco Holdings Inc. Chairman and Director of Bandai Namco Holdings Inc. Advisor and Director of Bandai Namco Holdings Inc. Director of the Company (present post) positions of other companies concurrently held) 4 [Number of shares of the Company held] 0 Share [Number of attendances to the board meetings] 10/10 times (100%) Outside Dir ector of Bell-Park Co., Ltd. ector of KADOKAWA CORPORATION ector of Cool Japan Fund Inc.
+Apr.
+1968 Joined The Sanwa Bank, Ltd. (Present The Bank of Tokyo-Mitsubishi UFJ, Ltd.) Oct.
+1993 Branch Manager, Los Angeles Branch of Sanwa Bank Apr.
+1996 Member, Management Planning Department of Bandai Co., Ltd. Representative Director of Bandai Holdings Corporation Jun.
+1996 in U.S. Mar.
+1999 President and Representative Director of Bandai Co., Ltd. Jun.
+2005 Chairman and Representative Director of Bandai Co., Ltd. Sep.
+2005 President and Representative Director of Bandai Namco Takeo Takasu Holdings Inc. (Born on Jun.
+24, 1945) Apr.
+2009 Chairman and Representative Director of Bandai Namco Holdings Inc. Candidate for Independent Feb.
+2010 Chairman and Director of Bandai Namco Holdings Inc. Director Advisor and Director of Bandai Namco Holdings Inc. Jun.
+2011 [Number of years in office of Jun.
+2014 Director of the Company (present post) the Director of the Company] 3 Years (Important positions of other companies concurrently held) Outside Director of Bell-Park Co., Ltd. [Number of shares of the Company held] 2,800 Share Outside Director of KADOKAWA CORPORATION Outside Director of Cool Japan Fund Inc. [Number of attendances to the board meetings] 10/10 times